 Ashtanga yoga is the method, and “Mysore Style” describes the way this method is traditionally taught in Mysore, India.
 Mysore style is very unique in that it is a silent practice where students learn poses with the individual guidance of a teacher, rather than the teacher directing the entire class together.
 Mysore style is perfect for complete beginners as well as seasoned practitioners, because one progresses through the sequence based on individual ability!
 Ashtanga is a well balanced practice that contains both dynamic movement as well as holding postures for short periods of time.
 The main method of instruction is through one-on-on teaching, hands-on adjustments, and the commitment of showing up on a regular basis.

-NOTE: New students may arrive anytime from 8- 9:15am and experienced practitioners may arrive as early at 6am to begin practice.
-Students may pay the drop in price (in advance) or use an unlimited membership.
+NOTE: New students may arrive anytime from 7am- 9:15am and experienced practitioners may arrive as early at 6am to begin practice.
+Students may pay the drop in price (in advance) or use a membership.

 This restorative and gentle yoga practice is safe for pregnant women at every trimester.
 The class will incorporate poses and breath work to assist the mother during her pregnancy and help with labor and birth.
 Informed by the Hatha Yoga tradition, the class promotes flexibility, strength, alignment, concentration and relaxation.